praveek/launch.en/help/extension-reference/web/core-extension/overview.md

 #### Traffic Source

-Trigger the action if the user's number of sessions meets the specified criteria.
+Trigger the action if the user’s number of sessions meets the specified criteria.

-Specify the source of the visitor's traffic that must be true for the action to be triggered.
+Specify the source of the visitor’s traffic that must be true for the action to be triggered.

 1. Specify the traffic source.
 1. (Optional) Enable Regex if this is a regular expression.

-### Other

-#### Date Range

-Specify a date range.
-Choose the date and time the event occurs after, the date it occurs before, and the time zone.

-#### Max Frequency

-Specify the maximum number of times the condition returns true.
-You can select from the following options:

-* Page view
-* Sessions
-* Visitor
-* Seconds
-* Minutes
-* Days
-* Weeks
-* Months

-#### Sampling

-Specify the percentage of the time the condition returns true.

 ### Technology